bdurrani/bdurrani.github.com/_drafts/sse2-adventure.md

 This is the result of whole program optimization.

-If I did want to generate some assembly code for use via C#, I would have to use a modified version of the non-optimized code for it.
+If I did want to generate some assembly code for use via C#, I would have to use a modified version of the non-optimized code for it to avoid making use of hard-coded memory references for storing data and instead, loading up data from registers.

 Maybe I should look at something similar to my original problem, which is manipulating arrays of data.